kmmbvnr/viewflow-docs-v1/docs/material_forms.rst

 Django Material is an Open Source project licensed under the terms of the `BSD3 license <https://github.com/viewflow/django-material/blob/master/LICENSE.txt>`_

-Django Material Pro has a commercial-friendly license and distributed as part of Viewflow Pro
+Django Material Pro has a commercial-friendly license and is distributed as part of Viewflow Pro

 Table of  Contents